wfx/enter/README.md

 Enter
 ===

-A lightdm greeter for e
+A lightdm elm greeter for e

+Realy experimental state!